Zipcoder/reveal-slides-light/md/intro-to-oop.md

 ##Object Construction
 * Objects are containers, the objects we use and create are composed of other objects.
 * As stated before, we are in an eternal struggle to avoid null objects.
-* Object oriented programming is objects talking to other objects: if we send a message to an object that doesn’t exist, our programs will fail.
+* Object-oriented programming is objects talking to other objects: if we send a message to an object that doesn’t exist, our programs will fail.

 -
 ###Constructors